Visiting the Caracol Mayan Ruins in Belize

 B5

-Across the main plaza (B Plaze) from the Sky Palace is a structure simply named B5 by the archaeologists.
+Across the main plaza (B Plaze) from the Sky Palace is a structure named B5 by the archaeologists.
 This temple has two large stone faces on either side of its main stairs.
 Each face is roughly 9 feet tall and 8 feet wide.
-These are actually fiberglass replicas of the original faces which are still in place just behind what you see.
+These are actually fiberglass replicas of the original faces, which are still in place just behind what you see.

 B5